Vandalism: Reaction of authorities

 In view of its incivility, punishment for vandalism can be particularly severe in some countries.
-In Singapore, for example, a person who attempts to cause or commits an act of vandalism may be liable to imprisonment for up to three years and may also be punished with caning.
+In Singapore, for example, a person who attempts to cause or commits an act of vandalism may be liable to a fine of and imprisonment for up to three years and male offencers may also be punished with caning.
 Vandalism in the UK is construed as an environmental crime and may be punished with an ASBO (Anti-Social Behaviour Order).

 In the 1990s, former New York City mayor Rudolph Giuliani cracked down on "quality of life crimes", including graffiti.
 NY Parks Commissioner Henry J. Stern described graffiti as "a metaphor for urban decay perhaps best shown in 'A Clockwork Orange'" adding that "New York City will not be like that".